Sampling Off-Axis Neutrino Fluxes with the Short-Baseline Near Detector: Off-Axis Fluxes and the SBND-PRISM Technique

 The previous considerations allow us to appreciate quantitatively the different dependence of the $\nu_\mu$ and $\nu_e$ energy spectra at SBND for different off-axis angles.
 To better study this effect, we begin by dividing the SBND volume into several regions, each of which corresponds to specific values of the neutrino off-axis angle ($\theta_\text{OA}$).

-Since we cannot determine the exact location along the beamline where the neutrino was produced, we can only infer $\theta_\text{OA}$ based on where the neutrino interacts within the detector.
-We define $\theta_\text{OA}$ as the angle between two lines: the beamline axis and a line extending from the target to the neutrino interaction point within the detector.
+Since we cannot determine the exact location along the beam line where the neutrino was produced, we can only infer $\theta_\text{OA}$ based on where the neutrino interacts within the detector.
+We define $\theta_\text{OA}$ as the angle between two lines: the beam line axis and a line extending from the target to the neutrino interaction point within the detector.
 For instance, the red line in \cref{fig:beamline} illustrates $\theta_\text{OA}$ for a neutrino interacting in the upper edge of the SBND volume upstream face.
 With this definition of $\theta_\text{OA}$, we conceptually divide SBND into eight regions.

 As illustrated in \cref{fig:detector}, the first region is defined by a truncated cone centered on the beamline axis and contains neutrinos interacting inside this region that have $\theta_\text{OA}$ less than 0.2 degrees.
-The second region is defined to contain neutrinos that have $\theta_\text{OA}$ between 0.2 degrees and 0.4 degrees.
-Six other regions are constructed in a similar manner, for a total coverage from 0 to 1.6 degrees off-axis. $\theta_\text{OA}$ is a practical definition and it differs from the decay angle $\theta_{\nu p}$ of the neutrino with respect to the parent particle $p = \pi, \mu, K$.
+The second region is defined to contain neutrinos that have $\theta_\text{OA}$ between 0.2 and 0.4 degrees.
+Six other regions are constructed in a similar manner, for a total coverage from 0 to 1.6 degrees off axis. $\theta_\text{OA}$ is a practical definition and it differs from the decay angle $\theta_{\nu p}$ of the neutrino with respect to the parent particle $p = \pi, \mu, K$.
 The relationship between $\theta_\text{OA}$ and $\theta$ depends on where the neutrino is produced.
 The standard deviation of $\theta_\text{OA} - \theta_{\nu p}$ is around $1 ^\circ$.
-For the studies in this paper, we only consider neutrino events in a fiducial volume defined as $-183.5 < x < 183.5$ cm, $-185.0 < y < 185.0$ cm, and $40.0 < z < 460.0$ cm, on the left of \cref{fig:detector}.
+For the studies in this paper, we only consider neutrino events in a fiducial volume defined as $-183.5 < x < 183.5$ cm, $-185.0 < y < 185.0$ cm, and $40.0 < z < 460.0$ cm, on the left in \cref{fig:detector}.
 The radial thickness of the off-axis slices is approximately \qty{40}{\cm}, significantly larger than the expected vertex resolution after calibration.
 For current reconstruction performance in similar LArTPCs, vertex resolution has been demonstrated to be better than \qty{1}{\cm} \cite{MicroBooNE:2020sar} after correcting for various detector effects, including the leading cause of smearing due to the space-charge effect~\cite{Adams_2018}.